 The amount of support, both child and spousal, depends on many factors.
 For spousal support, whether there are children and their ages, the incomes of the parties, the length of the relationship and the ages of the parties are some factors.
 For child support, the parents’ incomes, the parenting schedule, the number of children, and numerous other factors impact the amount of child support payable.

 You can visit My Support Calculator to do basic support calculations.
 Most family lawyers have access to software that can provide more detailed calculations.
-If you are interested in a detailed calculation based on your situation, please contact me today.
+If you are interested in a detailed calculation based on your situation, please contact us today.